metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-Shortcut.md

 ### -TargetPath

-The full path and filename of the location that the shortcut file will open.
+The full path and filename of a location that the shortcut file will open.

 ```yaml
 Type: System.IO.FileInfo